 |Sony a7 III||(24.2)||47.1||47.1||47.1||47.1||47.1||47.1||47.1||47.1||47.1||47.2||47.2||47.2|

-The Sony Alpha 1 has dual media slots, both supporting SD/SDHC/SDXC (UHS-II) and CFexpress Type A memory cards.
-The CFexpress Type A cards available at review time are slower and not available in capacities as high as CFexpress Type B memory cards.
-Still, they are smaller, and the ability to use SD cards in the both slots is a huge advantage.
+Compared to CFexpress Type B memory cards, the CFexpress Type A cards available at review time are slower, considerably more expensive, and not available in capacities nearly as high.
+Still, they are smaller, and the ability to use SD cards in both slots is a huge advantage.
 The primary advantage of CFexpress Type A cards over SD cards is speed.

-Which CFexpress memory card should I get for the Sony a1?
-I expect this scenario to change rapidly, but, there are only two options as I write this.
+Which CFexpress memory card should I get for the Sony Alpha 1?
+I expect this scenario to change rapidly, but there are only two options as I write this.
 You can get the Sony 80GB CFexpress Type A TOUGH Memory Card or the Sony 160GB CFexpress Type A TOUGH Memory Card.
-Right, neither card is going to hold many minutes of 8k video.
-Watch for many more options becoming available very soon.
+Right, neither card is going to hold many minutes of 8k video, and both are very expensive.
+I mention the cost of CFexpress Type A memory for a sub-four-hour shoot in the Sony Alpha a1 Meets a Redhead Field Report — it is (currently) extreme.
+Watch for many more options coming available soon, with prices falling.

 Early in the DSLR history, the fastest continuous frame rates available were an exact spec, with few contingencies.
 Today, with so many factors affecting this spec, an app is practically required to determine the realized continuous frame rate.

-That said, with the right settings, the Sony a1 can record 50-megapixel images at an incredible 30 fps rate, a framerate commonly used for movie recording.
-The required settings for 30 fps still frame capture include the full electronic shutter, the lossy compressed setting for RAW capture, the right lens (certain lenses disqualify 30 fps), and even the shutter speed is a concern.
+That said, with the right settings, the Sony Alpha 1 can record 50-megapixel images at an incredible 30 fps rate, a framerate commonly used for movie recording.
+The required settings for 30 fps still frame capture include the full electronic shutter, the lossy compressed setting (for RAW capture), the right lens (certain lenses disqualify 30 fps), and even the shutter speed is a concern.
 Each image requires time to capture, and if continuous AF is selected, the camera needs enough time between shots to process focus information.
+In focus modes other than AF-C, a 1/125 sec. or faster shutter speed is required, and 1/250 sec. or faster is required in AF-C (continuous AF) mode.

 The AF system is not the only feature that requires scene visibility.
 Your eyes have the same requirement.
 Keeping a moving subject (most still subjects do not require a fast frame rate) in the frame is incredibly important, and the a1's ability to shoot blackout-free is remarkable and differentiating.